ohnogaurav/DailyCodingProblems/Second Largest element/note.md

-# Python Notes: Sets and Second Largest Element
+#  Sets and Second Largest Element

 ## What I Learned
 - **Set in Python**: A collection of unique, unordered elements.